Business, Management, and Economics: A.A., A.S.

 - Educational Planning (4 credits - liberal)

-- Legal Environment of Business or Business Law I (4 credits)
+- Business Law I (4 credits)

 - Organizational Behavior or equivalent (4 credits)